 The first week in May is national Emergency Preparedness Week.
 This is the time of year when we provide updates on the wildfire risk to our community, and encourage you to be prepared, have an emergency plan and an emergency kit.

-While this messaging remains the same, we felt compelled to address the ongoing COVID-19 health emergency that is affecting our community and the rest of the world.
+While this messaging remains the same, we are now facing wildfire season in the midst of the ongoing COVID-19 health emergency that is affecting our community and the rest of the world.
 The threat may not be as imminent as a wildfire or a toxic spill, but a similar responsibility exists for each individual to keep informed; follow public health directives; and look after themselves and their family.

-We cannot stress enough the importance of each and every one of us continuing to follow provincial public health directives related to COVID-19.
-Your response is a key factor in how we will see this crisis unfold locally, and your response will become even more important in the event of a town evacuation due to a wildfire.
+Your response is a key factor in how we will see this pandemic unfold locally, and your response will become even more important in the event of a town evacuation due to a wildfire.

-Wildfire season 2020 is here.
+Wildfire season 2021 is here.
 Are you ready?
-Check our website, follow us on Facebook and read the Fitzhugh to find out how you and your family can prepare.
+Check our website, follow us on Facebook and read local newspapers to find out how you and your family can prepare.